 Generally, public liability covers you in two situations: if you are injured while going about your daily life, or if someone close to you dies, because of the negligence of someone else.

-If you decide to make a public liability claim, you will need to speak to a lawyer.
+If you decide to make a public liability claim, you will need to speak to a public liability lawyer.
 Your lawyer will then review your case to ensure you can prove three things:

 Duty of care refers to the responsibility that businesses, organisations and other individuals have for the safety and wellbeing of the public.
-If you are harmed or injured due to the negligence of someone else, they may have failed in their duty of care – and be ultimately responsible.
+If you’re in an accident and are harmed or injured due to the negligence of someone else, they may have failed in their duty of care – and be ultimately responsible.

-Once it is clear that the person or company at fault did owe you a duty of care, your lawyer will need to prove that they failed in that responsibility.
+Once it’s clear that the person or company at fault did owe you a duty of care, your lawyer will need to prove that they failed in that responsibility.

-To bring a public liability claim you must also prove that you have suffered a permanent injury.
+To make a public liability claim, you must prove that you have suffered a permanent injury.
 To do this, you will need to see a medical specialist who will assess your injury.
 They will then produce a report which can also be used to support your case.
 Your lawyer will arrange this on your behalf.